fa15073/big/start.md

 [//]: # "p 37"

 Do you understand the words?
 If you have begun to understand these thirteen words, you will be able to respond to the following questions.

-YES
-YE

-10.
-11.
-Is rejection usually a blow to one's ego?
+1. Is rejection usually a blow to one's *ego*?
-Are egocentric people easy to get along with?
+2. Are *egocentric* people easy to get along with?
-Does an egomaniac have a normal personality?
+3. Does an *egomaniac* have a normal personality?
-Are egomaniacal tendencies a sign of maturity?
+4. Are egomaniacal tendencies a sign of maturity?
-Is altruism a characteristic of selfish people?
+5. Is altruism a characteristic of selfish people?
-Are altruistic tendencies common to egoists?
+6. Are altruistic tendencies common to egoists?
-Is an alternate plan necessarily inferior?
+7. Is an alternate plan necessarily inferior?
-Does an alternative allow you some freedom of choice?
+8. Does an alternative allow you some freedom of choice?
-Does alteration imply keeping things the same?
+9. Does alteration imply keeping things the same?
-Do excitable people often engage in altercations?
+10, Do excitable people often engage in altercations?
-Is your alter ego usually quite similar to yourself?
+11. Is your alter ego usually quite similar to yourself?
 ```
 KEY: 1—yes, 2—no, 3—no, 4—no, 5—no, 6—no, 7—no, 8—yes, 9—no,
 10—yes, 11—yes
 ```
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwNDk0OTM1OCwxMTI2MTAwMzA3LDEzNT
-M2MjY0MCwtNjcwMzI3MzQwLC0xNTkwOTcwMzMzXX0=
+eyJoaXN0b3J5IjpbLTE1Njc0NTg5NzgsMTEyNjEwMDMwNywxMz
+UzNjI2NDAsLTY3MDMyNzM0MCwtMTU5MDk3MDMzM119
 -->